 Susan Evans, Ph.D.

-Dr. Susan Evans is a Professor of Psychology in Clinical Psychiatry.
-Dr. Evans received her Ph.D. in clinical psychology from the New School for Social Research in New York City.
-She is Director of Education in Psychology and of the Cornell Cognitive Therapy Clinic.
-Dr. Evans is an expert in the cognitive behavioral treatment of anxiety and mood disorders (panic disorder, social anxiety, post-traumatic stress disorder, generalized anxiety, phobias, obsessive-compulsive disorder, major depression, dysthymia).
-She also utilizes a cognitive behavioral approach to promote healthy lifestyles including weight reduction and management, exercise, and stress reduction.
-She is trained and certified in Cognitive Behavioral Analysis System of Psychotherapy (CBASP) developed for the treatment of chronic depression.
+Dr. Susan Evans is Professor of Psychology in Clinical Psychiatry.
+She serves as Director of Education in Psychology and Director of the Cornell Cognitive Therapy Clinic.
+Dr. Evans is an expert in the cognitive behavioral treatment (CBT) of anxiety and mood disorders and utilizes a CBT approach to promote healthy lifestyles including weight reduction and management, exercise, and stress reduction.
+Dr. Evans established the Mindfulness Based Stress Reduction Program (http://psychiatry.weill.cornell.edu/mindfulness-based-stress-reduction-program) at New York Presbyterian Hospital in 2000 and teaches the 8 week course bi-annually.

 - Adult Psychiatry

 - Obsessive-Compulsive Disorder